 Every Mac user who wants to own an external hard drive often wishes to buy one that is Thunderbolt enabled.
 There’s only one reason for this.
-Thunderbolt hard drives have very fast data transfer speeds.
+Thunderbolt hard drive have very fast data transfer speed.
 When Apple and Intel first released the Thunderbolt technology in 2011 on some Apple MacBook models, they created a technology that could “transfer data at speeds up to 10Gbps while providing the devices with as much as 10 Watts of electrical power on a single port without any hubs”.
-It’s a new year, and apparently, the market is going to witness an influx of new drives this year.
-It’s only natural for an individual to try to find out The Best Thunderbolt external hard drive 2017 has to offer.
+It’s only natural for an individual to try to find out The Best Thunderbolt external hard drive 2023 has to offer.

 It is possible to infer at this juncture that the main reason you’re reading this article is because you intend to get a Thunderbolt external hard drive that would serve your needs given the fact that most Macs, especially the MacBook laptops, come with an average 256GB storage.
 This table below shows you a list of some of the best thunderbolt external hard drives that will give you a value for your money.
 It includes their features such as storage size, weight and the OS they are compatible with, all at a glance.

 |LaCie Bolt3||SSD||2TB||Dual Thunderbolt 3||No||Check price|